Table of Contents

 Regulatory Considerations and Compliance

-For pure advisory and training services under 7490.93, no MOCCAE product registration is required.
-The moment your service offering touches chemical inputs, regulated seed varieties, or water resource management schemes, you move into a different regulatory tier.
-Structure your service scope and licence activity list carefully from day one.
+For pure advisory and training services under 7490.93, you need no MOCCAE product registration.
+But the moment your service touches chemical inputs, regulated seed varieties, or water resource schemes, you move into a different regulatory tier.
+Structure your service scope and activity list carefully from day one.

-VAT registration is mandatory once your taxable turnover exceeds AED 375,000 annually.
+VAT registration is mandatory once your taxable turnover passes AED 375,000 a year.
 Advisory fees are standard taxable supplies.
-Registration and ongoing filing is managed through the Federal Tax Authority.
-For a business of this type, quarterly VAT filing is the norm; keep your invoicing and expense records clean from the outset.
+You manage registration and filing through the Federal Tax Authority.
+For a business like this, quarterly VAT filing is the norm.
+Keep your invoicing and expense records clean from the start.

-If you hire staff on a mainland licence, MOHRE compliance applies — including Emiratisation quotas once your headcount crosses the relevant threshold.
-Free zone companies are subject to a different framework and should confirm current Emiratisation obligations with their free zone authority directly.
+If you hire staff on a mainland licence, MOHRE compliance applies.
+This includes Emiratisation quotas once your headcount crosses the relevant threshold.
+Free zone companies follow a different framework, so confirm current Emiratisation duties with your free zone authority directly.

-Professional indemnity insurance is commercially advisable for any advisory business.
-While it is not legally mandated under this activity code, the liability exposure from agronomic recommendations — particularly where crop losses or pest management failures are involved — makes adequate cover a reasonable business decision.
+Professional indemnity insurance is advisable for any advisory business.
+It is not legally required under this activity code.
+But the liability risk from agronomic recommendations, especially where crop losses or pest management failures are involved, makes proper cover a sensible business decision.

 Conclusion

-Agricultural extension services in Dubai is a low-barrier, knowledge-led business that aligns directly with the UAE's food security agenda.
-The licence is straightforward — professional services classification, no heavy regulatory approvals unless you cross into physical agri-inputs — and the client base is growing as the UAE scales domestic food production capacity.
-Mainland suits government-facing work; free zone suits regional and international advisory mandates.
+Agricultural extension services in Dubai is a low-barrier, knowledge-led business.
+It aligns directly with the UAE's food security agenda.
+The licence is simple, with a professional services classification and no heavy approvals unless you cross into physical agri-inputs.
+The client base is growing as the UAE scales domestic food production.
+Mainland suits government-facing work.
+Free zone suits regional and international advisory mandates.

-If you are ready to set up your agricultural extension services business in Dubai, use the cost calculator to estimate your licence fees or speak directly with the setup team to choose the right jurisdiction for your model.
+If you are ready to set up your agricultural extension services business in Dubai, use the cost calculator to estimate your licence fees.
+Or speak to the setup team to choose the right jurisdiction for your model.

 References